Mr-NemrMedo/fb-group-hack/README.md

 # fb-group-hack

-# *how to run the script:
+# *how to run the script :

 1 - download it by git clone https://github.com/Mr-NemrMedo/fb-group-hack
 or download zip

-2 - put it in your file with onoter your tools and scripts
+2 - put it in your file with onother your tools and scripts

 3 - cd ( name file you puted the script in it)